About Katie Spotz

 Why She Rows

 Katie’s challenges are more than physical tests — they are fundraising missions.
-Her efforts have already helped provide clean water to nearly 50,000 people.
+Her efforts have already helped provide clean water to more than 50,000 people.

 Her boldest mission yet is the Pacific Row, a 10,000-mile world-record attempt to bring clean water to 100,000 people.